Licensing & Registration

 The Registered Behavior Technician is a paraprofessional certification in behavior analysis.
 RBTs assist in delivering behavior analysis services and practice under the direction and close supervision of an RBT Supervisor and/or an RBT Requirements Coordinator, who are responsible for all work RBTs perform.

-Step 2 - Individual Requests for Criminal History Records
+Step 2 - Requests for Criminal History Records- LiveScan available

-The cost of this process is $27 plus the fee charged by the vendor providing the print process.
-The results will be returned in approximately 45 days.
-When received by the NV ABA Board, a registration will be issued.
-Applicants must wait until clearance is received before providing ABA services.
+The cost of the LiveScan process is $40.25 plus the fee charged by the vendor providing the print process.
+The results will be returned to NV ABA in approximately 45 days.
+When received in the office, applications will be updated.
+Please note: If background results are received before an application is started, the results will be destroyed, per DPS requirements.
+Applicants will have to resubmit for a new report.
+Nevada State law requires that applicants must wait until a license or registration is issued before providing ABA services.

 The NV ABA Board has prescribed, by regulation, fees for the issuance, renewal and reinstatement of a license or registration and any other services provided by the NV ABA Board pursuant to NRS 641D.
 The amount of such fees was determined, to the extent practicable, sufficient to pay the costs incurred by the NV ABA Board under the provisions of NRS 641D, and does not exceed the amount necessary to pay those costs.